prashanthtr/ClassQuiz-Nm2212-Module/README.md

 $ node server.js
 ```

-Open a web browser and navigate to [http://localhost:3000/](http://127.0.0.1:3000/)
+Open a web browser and navigate to
-to see the example in action.
-Log in using username `Prashanth` and password `nm2112`.
+[http://localhost:3000/](http://127.0.0.1:3000/) to see the example in
+action.
+Log in using username `Prashanth` and password `nm2112` to
+see the profile.
+In the profile page, take the sample MCQ quiz.
+Click
+on each button to see the responses for each of the submit buttons.

+Things to add:

+1) Logging the sequence of clicks for each question
+2) Integration with org exported html files